How depreciation works in business: A complete guide to managing asset costs

 What is the difference between expenses and depreciation?

 Expenses are costs that are used up within the year, like rent or utilities.
-Depreciation spreads the cost of a long-term asset over its useful life, gradually recognizing the expense over several years.
+It allocates the cost of a long-term asset across its useful lifespan, progressively accounting for the expense over multiple years.